bright/new-www/content/blog/tech-trends-in-healthcare-industry-experts-perspectives.md

 ## 6. Prioritizing patient-centric experiences

-The digital journey of patients is becoming a core focus, enhancing how they engage with healthcare systems. **Fernando Campos Soares** from Nuria**,** shared how his platform is making health data management more accessible and patient-friendly, emphasizing patient autonomy over their health records.
+The digital journey of patients is becoming a core focus, enhancing how they engage with healthcare systems. **Fernando Campos Soares** from Nuria, shared how his platform is making health data management more accessible and patient-friendly, emphasizing patient autonomy over their health records.

 <div className="image">![enhancing the entire patient journey](/images/baner_final-quote-fernando-2-.png "")</div>